court-room/rinnegan-registry/README.md

 ## Development

-The queue can be used for locally testing the server or the entire set of services.
+The registry can be used for locally testing the server or the entire set of services.
 In order to use the queue you need to follow certain steps

 - Build the image locally